Feb 19, 2020

-Financial institutions spend a significant amount of money and time in physically verifying applicant details.
-AI can be leveraged to extract meaningful insights from unstructured alternate data sources such as text and images, and to verify the authenticity of the information provided by applicants without the necessity for physical investigation.
+Financial institutions spend a significant amount of money and time n physically verifying applicant details.
+AI can be leveraged to extract meaningful insights from unstructured alternate data sources such as text and images and to verify the authenticity of the information provided by applicants without the necessity for physical investigation.
 This helps significantly reduce loan or corporate credit processing time.

-Today’s digitally savvy customers prefer personalized products that are relevant and customized to their needs.
+Today’s digitally-savvy customers prefer personalised products that are relevant and customised to their needs.
 Intelligent analysis of smartphone metadata and transactional data help zero in on the most pertinent customer information to offer a pre-selection of suitable credit products.
-This, in turn, helps enhance customer experience.
+This, in turn, helps enhance the customer experience.

-Once the customer zeroes in on the credit products, smart credit scoring apps using AI-based algorithm can help analyze customer behavior in real-time.
-This helps extract and contextualize relevant information to verify the customer’s credit worthiness and calculating maximum credit limit.
-AI can also be used to enhance decisions for structured financing through reliable estimates of future cash flow and ability to pay back debt.
+Once the customer zeroes in on the credit products, smart credit scoring apps using AI-based algorithms can help analyse customer behaviour in real-time.
+This helps extract and contextualise relevant information to verify the customer’s creditworthiness and calculate the maximum credit limit.
+AI can also be used to enhance decisions for structured financing through reliable estimates of future cash flow and the ability to pay back debt.

-For banks, using AI and machine learning to enrich the credit risk management process not only brings in greater efficiency, but also enhance fraud detection mechanisms and reduce time to market.
-AI’s power to adopt new data sources and analyze with more granularity is the way forward to ensure accurate credit scores, improve credit risk detection and engage better with customers.
+For banks, using AI and machine learning to enrich the credit risk management process not only brings in greater efficiency but also enhance fraud detection mechanisms and reduce time to market.
+AI’s power to adopt new data sources and analyse with more granularity is the way forward to ensure accurate credit scores, improve credit risk detection and engage better with customers.